swiftype/SwiftypeAndroid/README.md

 <p align="center"><img src="https://github.com/swiftype/SwiftypeAndroid/blob/master/logo-site-search.png?raw=true" alt="Elastic Site Search Logo"></p>

+> **⚠️ This repository is deprecated ⚠️**
+>
+> **We are no longer maintaining an Android library for Site Search.
+However, you can still build excellent native and mobile web experiences with [Site Search APIs and clients](https://swiftype.com/mobile-search).
+Thank you! - Elastic**

 > A first-party Android library to add [Elastic Site Search](https://swiftype.com/documentation/site-search/overview) to Android applications.

 ## Contents